SchrodingerZhu/area-exam-survey/writing/main.typ

 Following the convention in @aggregate-problem, aggregate data types typically refers to data structures that collects an amount of elements in a dense, usually contiguous memory area, such as (multi-dimensional) arrays and strings.

 In an imperative environment, these data structures provide handy ways to store and access elements in an uniform manner with excellent locality.
 In the functional world, however, one cannot mutate the underlying memory objects (in user-visible ways).
 Otherwise, referential transparency can potentially be destroyed.
 Purely functional expressions are devoid of side effects.
 Many implementations utilize this fact to avoid repeated evaluations of the same expressions.
-If the memory object referred an expression is mutated in unexpected ways, the whole program may produce undesired results.
+If some memory objects referred by an expression are mutated in unexpected ways, the whole program may produce undesired results.

 As shown in @functional-programming, to represent state transitions, functional programs carrying aggregate state objects as the arguments to their continuation.
 The most safe and conservative way to update aggregate objects is to clone them in whole with required change applied and then pass newly created objects to the continuation.
 If there are any evaluation referring to old objects, their existing results can still be used as nothing is changed in their memory state.